7 Fiction Authors Who Write Wrongful Convictions

 With our words, we writers point out, expose and reveal the uncomfortable; overlooked, yet obvious truths of our society.

-My whole life I've lived in one city.
-Over the years there have been numerous, heinous crimes committed by both black and white people.
+My whole life I've lived in Denver and over the years there have been numerous, heinous crimes committed by both black and white people.

 What's puzzling is that more often the not,